Special Restrictions: A List of All the Locations Where the FAA Has Established Restrictions on Drone Operations Since Launching the Part 107 Rules

 The FAA issued their first list of special restrictions on April 7, 2017, when they announced the establishment of restrictions of drone operations over 133 military facilities.
 Since then they have made six more releases with lists of new restricted locations.

-But when we looked around, we couldn’t find a comprehensive list of all of the announcements the FAA has made, so we wanted to compile them into a single resource to make them a little more approachable.
+But when we looked around, we couldn’t find a comprehensive list of all of the announcements the FAA has made.
+We wanted to compile them into a single, approachable resource you can consult while researching locations to fly your drone.

 What follows is a list of all of the locations where the FAA has established flight restrictions using Title 14, organized by type (Military Bases, Landmarks, etc.), with a link to the original FAA announcement about the new restrictions.